You’ll agree that comparing critical metrics in your data can help uncover actionable and valuable intelligence that can improve your revenue.

 Comparing critical metrics in your data can help uncover actionable and valuable intelligence that can improve your revenue.

-And this is because comparing items is one of the most straightforward analyses you can ever do.
+This is because comparing items is one of the most straightforward analyses you can ever do.
 For instance, you can compare the strengths and weaknesses of a social media platform before diverting sizable resources.

 You can use comparison-based charts to draw answers.
 These charts are amazingly easy to read and interpret.
 Just check the size of a data point against others to draw answers.